mepley1/flask-str-gen/README.md

 A simple random string generator as a Flask app template.
+Reloads page to update, to avoid using Javascript.

 To use locally: